-In The Limey, Stamp is a tough guy, but not Bob Hoskins cockney and bluster ala’ The Long Good Friday (Stamp is more intelligible).
+Terence Stamp plays a just-released British convict who comes to Los Angeles to investigate the death of his estranged daughter.
+Stamp is a tough guy, but not Bob Hoskins cockney and bluster, The Long Good Friday tough (thankfully, Stamp is more intelligible).
 He’s icy and removed, grimly determined to get to the bottom of his daughter’s death.
-His search leads him to several leads, the most promising being Peter Fonda, who plays a record executive who made his bones in the 60s, and Barry Newman, Fonda’s dubious associate (Newman is a 70s American television staple as “Petrocelli” the lawyer).
+His search opens several leads, the most promising being Peter Fonda, a record executive who made his bones in the 60s, and Barry Newman, Fonda’s dubious associate (Newman was a 70s American television staple as “Petrocelli” the lawyer).

 Where Stamp is driven, Fonda is resigned.
 He senses that his time is past, and his desperation is palpable.
 His weakness is subtle (his conversations with a lover 30 years his junior are wonderfully pained, the scripted equivalent of a middle-aged man in a Porsche, a head mottled by Rogaine, and “The Byrds” on the CD, as he waxes about his past, only to be met with “Oh, I think you’ve told me that story”).